skokielibrary/spl-content/_content/terry/services--business-services.markdown

 published: true
 ---

-If you own a business, are a budding entrepreneur, or work locally, we have tools and support to help you get the job done.
+If you're looking to start, manage, or grow a business, we have tools and support to help you get the job done.

 [Callout: Need help getting started?
 Schedule an appointment with Terry Ratoff, our business services librarian, at 847-324-3417 or tratoff@skokielibrary.info.]